The Life of Chuck Review (2025): Did That Just Break My Brain or My Heart?

 The film plays out in reverse chronological order, starting at the “end of the world” and gradually working backwards to the beginning of Chuck’s life.

-We meet Marty (Chiwetel Ejiofor), a middle school teacher trying to carry on as the world slowly collapses around him.
-Natural disasters, weird cosmic stuff, people just giving up and accepting that things are ending.
-It’s all very calm, oddly enough.
-Like a slow apocalypse no one bothered to scream about.
+We meet Marty (Chiwetel Ejiofor), a middle school teacher trying to carry on as the world slowly collapses around him – natural disasters, weird cosmic stuff, people just giving up and accepting that things are ending.

 But throughout all this, Chuck Krantz (Tom Hiddleston) starts appearing everywhere, such as on billboards, park benches, and commercials, thanking him for “39 Great Years!”

-No one seems to know who he is or why he’s popping up in every possible media outlet.
-Then, as the film moves backwards, we finally meet Chuck himself, first as a full-grown adult, then as a kid and teen.
+No one seems to know who he is or why he’s popping up in every possible media outlet, and then, as the film moves backwards, we finally meet Chuck himself, first as a full-grown adult, then as a kid and teen.

 Through these glimpses, we see the key moments that shaped his short life, from childhood with his grandparents (played by Mark Hamill and Mia Sara) to some sweet, quiet moments of joy, fear, and very normal human stuff.

-It’s not a loud story, and there’s no central “plot twist” or mystery to solve.
-It’s more like a collage of memories arranged in reverse, and you’re just meant to feel your way through it.
+It’s not a loud story, and there’s no central “plot twist” or mystery to solve, as it’s more like a collage of memories arranged in reverse, and you’re just meant to feel your way through it.

 The Life of Chuck Review: Is It Worth Watching?